Los Angeles Lakers run past Miami Heat for 17th NBA championship

 A 23-8 run by Miami got the Heat to 90-69 with 8:37 left.
 But the outcome was never in doubt, and before long confetti was blasted into the air as the Lakers’ celebration formally and officially began.

-“Laker Nation,” Vogel, a first-time champ who saw his title hopes as Indiana’s coach thwarted three times by James and the Heat, bellowed during the trophy ceremony.
+“Laker Nation,” Vogel, now a first-time champion who saw his title hopes as Indiana’s coach thwarted three times by James and the Heat, bellowed during the trophy ceremony.
 “We did it.”

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.